🌲 Front Range Plant FinderPlant finder

 Is Western sand cherry good for the Colorado Front Range?

-Yes.
-Western sand cherry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Western sand cherry is a well-suited shrub for Colorado's Front Range.

 How big does Western sand cherry get?